 How will you choose your electives?

-Where you will work after your study, (partly) depends on the direction you choose.
-The first year of your study, the propedeuse is determined: you will get an introduction to the field of study.
-From your second year, you will specialise.
-You will then have electives space which you can fill with electives, a minor or studying abroad.
+Where you will work after your study (partly) depends on the direction you choose.
+The first year introduces you to the field of study; from your second year on, you will specialise.
+You will be able to take electives, a minor or even study abroad.

 You can choose from a series of electives offered by the Institute of Cultural Anthropology and Development Sociology or by other institutes.
-They allow you to broaden or deepen your study.
+These allow you to broaden or deepen your study.
 For more information on electives, see the prospectus.

 You also have the possibility to choose between more than 30 minors, covering topics from Culture and Society in Morocco to Museums, Heritage and Collections to Religion in a Changing World.
 In this way, you create your own unique study path that will fit your future perfectly.

 More information about minors can be found here.

-Within the programme in Cultural Anthropology and Development Sociology you are encouraged to study abroad for a semester, or do an internship in a museum, company, NGO or a fund-raising organisation in the Netherlands, Africa or Asia.
-Our study-abroad- and internship coordinator will help you make the right choices, give you practical advice and arrange for a staff member to act as a supervisor.
+Within the programme in Cultural Anthropology and Development Sociology you are encouraged to study abroad for a semester, or do an internship in a museum, company, NGO or fund-raising organisation in the Netherlands, Africa or Asia.
+Our study-abroad- and internship coordinator will help you make the right choices, give you practical advice and arrange for a staff member to act as your supervisor.

-More information about studying abroad can be found here.
+More information on studying abroad can be found here.